-- Auto-Censored - Name: Specified on the Asset tab of the Failure Data grid. - Installation Date: Specified on the Asset tab of the Failure Data grid. - TTF value: Represents the time between the last failure date and the analysis End Date.
+- Auto-Censored - Name: Specified on the Asset tab of the Failure Data grid. - Installation Date: Specified on the Asset tab of the Failure Data grid.

 About Reliability Recommendations

 When you perform an analysis in Reliability Analytics, you may determine that certain actions should be taken as a result of the analysis.
 For example, if the results of an analysis suggest that a piece of equipment is likely to fail soon, you may want to recommend that the piece of equipment be replaced.